Questions Investors Simply Don’t Ask Themselves

 What’s my edge in these competitive markets?

 I’m not sure I have one.
 Indexing provides market returns less miniscule money management fees.
-My Canadian stocks are largely tracking the returns of the TSX Composite Index for the last five years.
+My Canadian stocks are largely tracking the returns of the TSX Composite Index over time.
+Boring works.

 What does the party on the other side of this trade know that I don’t?